Tommel71/web2text/reproducibility_study_addition/ReadMe.md

 ### Boilerpipe
 https://code.google.com/archive/p/boilerpipe/
+1. Change the function in `other_frameworks/boilerpipe.scala` to the correct version.
+(CE for CleanEval, GT for GoogleTrends)

-Run `Boilerpipe` in SBT.
+2. Run `Boilerpipe` in SBT.

 ### BTE
 https://github.com/girish/utils/blob/master/text_extraction/bte.py
+1. Change the function in `other_frameworks/bte.scala` to the correct version.
+(CE for CleanEval, GT for GoogleTrends)
+2. Change the path in `other_frameworks/bte/script.sh` to the correct location.

-1. Generate the prediction files with `bte.py`
+3. Generate the prediction files with `bte.py`
-2. Run `BTE` in SBT.
+4. Run `BTE` in SBT.

 ### Unfluff
 https://github.com/ageitgey/node-unfluff
+1. Change the function in `other_frameworks/unfluff.scala` to the correct version.
+(CE for CleanEval, GT for GoogleTrends)
+2. Change the path in `other_frameworks/unfluff/unfluff.js` to the correct location.

-1. Install Node.
+3. Install Node.
-2. Run the following commands in a Shell in the `other_frameworks` folder
+4. Run the following commands in a Shell in the `other_frameworks` folder
-3. `npm install -g unfluff`
+5. `npm install -g unfluff`
-4. `node unfluff/unfluff.js`
+6. `node unfluff/unfluff.js`
-5. Run `Unfluff` in SBT.
+7. Run `Unfluff` in SBT.

 ### Performance-Metrics

-For the PerformanceMetrics, run `Main.scala` from the original project with the function `evaluateOtherMethods` inside of the main-Function.
+For the PerformanceMetrics, run `Main.scala` from the original project with the function `evaluateOtherMethods{DatasetName}` inside of the main-Function.
 The results appear in the console.